Sault College Hosts Annual Pow Wow

 An Exciting Weekend of Culture and Expression

-Sault Ste.
-Marie, ON February 1, 2018 – “Love and Unity” will fill the air on Saturday, February 10 and Sunday, February 11 at Sault College’s annual Pow Wow taking place in the College’s Health and Wellness Centre.
+“Love and Unity” will fill the air on Saturday, February 9 and Sunday, February 10 at Sault College’s annual Pow Wow taking place in the College’s Health and Wellness Centre!

-Sault College is proud to continue the tradition of hosting the Pow Wow on campus and, for the fourth year, partner with the Bon Soo Winter Carnival!
-The event, hosted by Sault College’s Indigenous Student Council and the School of Indigenous Studies and Academic Upgrading, will be an exciting, free weekend of celebration, Anishinaabe style!
+Sault College is proud to continue the tradition of hosting the Pow Wow on campus and, for the fifth year, partner with the Bon Soo Winter Festival!
+The event, hosted by Sault College’s Indigenous Student Union and the School of Indigenous Studies and Academic Upgrading, will be an exciting, free weekend of celebration Anishinaabe style!

-Building on this year’s theme of “Love and Unity”, a Sacred Fire will be lit on Saturday, February 10 and will continue to burn until Sunday, February 11.
-The Sacred Fire will be held outside of the Student Health and Wellness Centre in Sault College’s Fire Arbour “Wiigwaasgamig” Birch Bark House.
+Building on the theme of “Love and Unity”, a Sacred Fire will be lit on Saturday, February 9 and will continue to burn until Sunday, February 10.
+The Sacred Fire will be held outside of the Health and Wellness Centre in Sault College’s Fire Arbour “Wiigwaasgamig” Birch Bark House.

-The Pow Wow will feature the Host Drum Shining Water Singers from Georgina Island as well as co-host Obadjiwan from local First Nations.
-Other special guests include: Barbara Nolan and Ted Recollet as Head Elders, Brian Syrette as Arena Director, and Philip Moore as Head Veteran.
-The MC for the weekend will be Joel Syrette.
+The Pow Wow will feature the Host Drum Shining Water Singers (Georgina Island) as well as co-host Obadjiwan from local First Nations.
+Other special guests include: Barbara Nolan and Ted Recollet as Head Elders, Norman Paul as Arena Director, and Philip Moore as Head Veteran.
+The Head Dancers will be determined each session.

-Mr. Bon Soo and Corby the Sault College Cougar, dressed in full regalia, will also showcase their unique dance style when they participate in a dance-off challenge on Saturday, February 10 at 3 p.m.
-This year, other community mascots have also accepted the challenge of being in the dance off fun including: Dash from the Soo Greyhounds and Boomer from Algoma University!
+Back by popular demand Mr. Bon Soo and Corby the Sault College Cougar, dressed in full regalia, will showcase their unique dance style in a dance-off challenge on Saturday, February 9 at 3 p.m.

 Everyone is welcome and encouraged to attend and participate in this amazing cultural experience.
 The Pow Wow will feature traditional drums, as well as dancers in full regalia who will share their skill and cultural expression through dance.
 There will also be many Indigenous craft vendors with a wide variety of handcrafted leatherwork, beading, moccasins, and jewelry.